Fernando Solanas: Political career

 Solanas continued to make political films and was an outspoken critic of Carlos Menem, the Argentine President.
 Three days after such a public criticism, on 21 May 1991, Solanas was shot six times in his legs.
-Those responsible were never caught but Solanas always thought the Menem was behind it.
+Those responsible were never caught but Solanas always thought that Menem was behind it.
 Despite dealing with the attack and disability, Solanas became even more involved in politics and stood to be a Senator for Buenos Aires, receiving 7% of the vote in 1992.
 A year later he was elected a National Deputy for the Frente Grande list, although he left the party after a year.

 Solanas continued to write and direct, including the 2005 film La Dignidad de los Nadies and the 2008 film La última estación.
 His son, Juan Solanas, is also a noted film director.

 In October 2007, Solanas was a presidential candidate in the 2007 Argentine general election for the Authentic Socialist Party.
 He became the 5th most voted candidate, with 1.58% of the vote.

 In 2009, Solanas was elected as a National Deputy for the city of Buenos Aires in the June 28th parliamentary elections, as his party Proyecto Sur attained the second largest political representation in the city by collecting 24.2% of the votes.
 In 2013, Solanas was elected National Senator, representing Buenos Aires City from 2013 to 2019.

 In 2018 Solanas was vehemently for the legalization of abortion, claiming that sexual pleasure is a "fundamental human right".

 In 2019, following the end of his term as senator, he was appointed as Argentina's ambassador to UNESCO; he served in the position until his death from COVID-19 in Neuilly-sur-Seine, France, on 6 November 2020, during the COVID-19 pandemic in France.